 Verizon High Speed Internet is a digital subscriber line internet service that operates through the traditional phone lines.
 The service is also known as Verizon Online DSL.
-This review of Verizon DSL service covers the features, available speed options and advantages that come with the subscription.
+Verizon has been replacing this service with the fiber optic network across the nation however it still continues to be available in many markets.
+This review of Verizon DSL service covers the features, available speed options for basic and enhanced speeds and advantages that come with the subscription.

 One of the advantages of subscribing to a DSL service is the dedicated channel between your modem and Verizon data centers.
 In cable internet however, the connection is shared in the neighborhood – results in a slow down in peak hours.
 Another inherent advantage of the DSL service is that you can use the phone and the internet at the same time without any interruption.
-This advantage means a lot to the customers switching from their old dial-up internet service.
-One more point to note about Verizon DSL is; if you prefer to use wireless connection at home and be able to roam freely with your laptop, tablet PC, iPad or smart phone, you can surely use the wireless gateway provided at no extra cost for placing the order online through the Verizon website.
+This meant a lot to the customers that switched from the old dial-up internet service, especially when DSL was becoming popular.
+If you would like to connect your laptop, tablet PC, iPad or smart phone wirelessly just like many other people, you may order a wireless gateway thru the Verizon website.
+The wireless gateway complies with the 802.11n specifications so you may achieve the highest speeds possible on the wireless as well.
 The wireless router provides firewall protection so your network is secure against many internet threats.

-The plusses of Verizon’s Online DSL on top of these common advantages are; Wi-Fi Access with one of the Enhanced plans, FREE wireless router and ESPN3 to watch sports online and more premium features.
-Verizon High Speed Internet can be setup even if you don’t have or don't need phone service.
-This setup is known as dry-loop option and its prices are slightly higher than the one bundled with the phone service.
+Couple of more advantages with Verizon’s Online DSL: Wi-Fi Access around the hotspots (in the airports, hotels, cafes etc) with one of the Enhanced plans, ESPN3 to watch sports online and more premium features.
+Verizon has moved away from offering DSL only service, known as dry-loop or naked dsl so expect to select a phone service as well, if you don’t already have a phone service with Verizon.
+You may qualify for a $24.99 activation fee waiver with HSI Enhanced when you order online.
 The speeds of Verizon DSL service ranges from 0.5 Mbps to approximately 15 Mbps, enough for various needs ranging from simple internet access to online gaming, watching videos and social networking.

 I hope this review was helpful.
 And remember, Verizon has even deeper discounts for bundled services if you’d like to add a TV (such as DirecTV) or a phone service on top of the internet service.
 Check out full details, options and the legal disclaimer at Verizon.com.